Employee Earnings

 For individuals, employed by Blackpool workplaces:

-- Compared to the Residents earnings the data suggests the highest earners commute into Blackpool from outside the town.
-This is typical of large urban employment centres
+• Compared to the residents’ earnings, the data suggests that higher earners commute into Blackpool from outside the town.
+This is typical of large urban employment centres.